Checkmark

-To exempt from use tax the purchase of specified business equipment by the developers of a proposed “data center” to be located in the former Steelcase “Pyramid” building in Grand Rapids, including computers, servers, construction materials, infrastructure, machinery, wiring, cabling, devices, tools, vehicles, technology, software, hardware and more.
+To exempt from use tax the purchase of specified business equipment by the developers of a proposed “data center” to be located in the former Steelcase “Pyramid” building in Grand Rapids, including computers, servers, construction materials, infrastructure, machinery, wiring, cabling, devices, tools, vehicles, technology, software, hardware and more.<br>Related bills (Senate bill 618 and 5076) would exempt the owners of this operation from having to pay sales tax and property tax on business tools and equipment.

-Referred to the Senate Michigan Competitiveness Committee on November 10, 2015
+Referred to the Committee on Michigan Competitiveness

 With the recommendation that the substitute (S-1) be adopted and that the bill then pass.